 2. Real-time problem solving in maths

-Work through equations or word problems under the visualiser so students can follow your reasoning.
+Work through equations or word problems under the visualiser so pupils can follow your reasoning.
 Pause at key steps to encourage class discussion or predictions about what comes next.

 3. Demonstrating practical science experiments

-Whether you’re dissecting a flower or setting up a simple circuit, the visualiser makes small-scale experiments visible to the whole class — without everyone crowding round a single desk.
+Whether you are dissecting a flower or setting up a simple circuit, the visualiser makes small-scale experiments visible to the whole class without everyone crowding round a single desk.

 4. Zooming in on natural objects